 Why Oreo O’s Was Discontinued

-Mondelez International, (formerly Kraft Foods Inc.), decided to work together to Co-brand and produce the cereal, bringing Oreo O’s back onto shelves.
+Eventually, Oreo O’s was produced large-scale again once Post and Mondelez International, (formerly Kraft Foods Inc.), decided to work together to Co-brand and produce the cereal, bringing Oreo O’s back onto shelves.

 Oreo O’s Cereal Returns To Stores

-It is not surprising that there was hype to the news that Oreo O’s was returning, with many fans, even entire media outlets, all calling for the production of Oreo O’s to resume.
-Indeed, there have been several petitions circulating online pushing for the return of Oreo O’s, and well as an near constant buying pressure on imports of Oreo O’s to prove its desirability to consumers, with listed prices for imports of boxes of Oreo O’s cereal reaching over $226.80 U.S dollars at times on sites like Ebay.
+It is not surprising that there was hype to the news that Oreo O’s was returning, with many fans, even entire media outlets, all calling for the production to resume.
+Indeed, there have been several petitions circulating online pushing for the return of Oreo O’s, and well as a near-constant buying pressure on imports of Oreo O’s to prove its desirability to consumers, with listed prices for imports of boxes of Oreo O’s cereal reaching over $$226.80 U.S dollars at times on sites like eBay.

-In May 2017, Post Cereals announced that it would restart production of Oreo O's indefinitely starting June 23.
+In May 2017, Post Cereals announced that it would restart production indefinitely starting June 23.
 A Post spokesperson said in a statement, “Fans of the iconic OREO O’s cereal will find the product has stayed true to its roots, with OREO cookie bits and a crème coating combined to make the chocolaty, crunchy O’s that can be enjoyed in a bowl with milk, or straight out of the box,”